safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 </table>

 ---
 Since this is for testing we can save the log file to a temporary location that is frequently cleaned up by FME Server.
-Select browse and navigate to the Temp folder in FME Server Resources.
+For the Log file location, click the ellipsis to browse and then navigate to the Temp folder in FME Server Resources.
 You will need to specify the file name since it does not yet exist, call it IncomingBuildingFootprints.log.

 ![](./Images/Img4.405.Ex1.LogMessageFilePath.png)